-Reflect, Renew and Reset: Stepping into 2022 with Focus and Intention
+Reflect, Renew and Reset: Stepping into The New Year with Focus and Intention

-As we move into 2022, it is important that we do a check-in.
+It is important that we do a check-in before moving forward into the new year.
 This check-in begins with the self.
 If you have ever been on an airplane, you are familiar with the flight attendants informing all passengers of what to do in case of an emergency: when the oxygen masks come down, secure your own first before helping others.
 As a caregiver and educator, this applies to you.
 You must secure your “mask” first and take a deep breath.
 After that deep breath, start your check-in by asking yourself the following questions.

 - In this moment, how am I doing?